-Since dolphins dorsal fins can be compared to humans fingerprints, when we sight bottlenose dolphins we take fin pictures in order to photo-identify any specimen.
-This way researchers can back-track their movements, learn about their social behavior and study the interactions with human activities.
+Since dolphin’s dorsal fins can be compared, as with human fingerprints, when we sight bottlenose dolphins we take fin pictures in order to photo-identify any specimen.
+This way researchers can backtrack the movements of dolphins, learn about their social behavior and study the interactions with human activities.

 Sea bird monitoring